maguayo/maguayo/README.md

 ### Hello, I'm Marcos Aguayo
 I'm a professional full-stack engineer.
-I develop web applications and have a strong background in Python, Django, Go, Node.js, Vue, API development, and cryptocurrencies.
+I develop web applications and have a strong background in Python, Django, Go, Node.js, Vue, React, API development, and cryptocurrencies.

 ### Contact with me: